Zakii360/OrbitOS/README.md

 # 🪐 OrbitOS

 A browser-based OS built with pure HTML, CSS, and JavaScript.
-Glassmorphism aesthetic.
-Built by **Zaki @ 360 Digital, Co.**
+Crafted by **360 Digital, Co.**

 ## Features